jtlapp/kysely-mapper/README.md

 ## Overview

-This utility helps eliminate the boilerplate associated with mapping between database tables and objects.
+This utility helps eliminate the boilerplate associated with mapping between database tables and objects across multiple queries.

 Unconfigured, the utility does no mapping and only serves as a shorthand for accessing tables using column names as fields.
 When configured, it provides nearly complete control over how objects map to and from individual tables.
 Mappings can be tailored per table and can vary in degree of ORM functionality.